Q: Tell me a bit about yourself and what you do.

 Q: What about women on a budge?
 How can they create a positive living environment when they are tight on funds?

 This is really the best thing.
-You don’t really need to spend a heap of money to have a home that is in flow and feels good.
+You don’t really need to spend a heap of money to have a home that is inflow and feels good.
 It’s not about having all the latest trends or only designer products.
 I mean sure, they’re nice, but often you’ll find that by pairing the old and the new you’ll create a really nice space.
 Browse the flea market, search buy and sell pages.
 You’d be surprised what treasures you can uncover.
 I don’t think this is a “cheap” option, it can be a great way to get original vintage pieces for less.
 Also, quality over quantity always.
 I would rather have one really nice beautiful quality cushion than five cheap replicas.
 Often we think if something is cheaper we can have more, but in actual fact, we still end up spending the same amount of money.
 From a design psychology point of view, if you’re filling your home with cheap stuff, because “that’s all you can afford” then you’re sending yourself a subconscious message that you can’t have any better than that.
 Each time you sit in that chair or walk past that cushion, you’re reinforcing the notion of “this is all I can afford.”
 So buy less and save up for quality.

 Q: If you could recommend one tip for women looking to improve their environment, what would it be?

 This activity doesn’t cost anything just a little bit of time, depending on the size of your space and how much stuff you have.
-So put on your favourite music, make a cup of tea and get busy.
+So put on your favorite music, make a cup of tea and get busy.
 Go into the space at home you like the least.
 Now carefully go through and consider every single item in that room – if you’ve chosen the kitchen then yes, that means every single item.
 Think about whether or not you appreciate the item.
 Does it make you feel good?
 Are you holding onto it because of obligation?
 Because you were given it as a gift but never really liked it?
 Every single thing in that space, you’ve subconsciously, over time, decided you either like it or you don’t.
 Each time you walk passed that vase you really don’t like but it was your Grandmothers’s so you’ve kept it, your subconscious remembers you don’t like it and you’re sending out negative energy to that object.
 If you’ve got lots of things you don’t really appreciate then that’s a lot of negative energy you’re sending out.

 Now you’ve made your list, donate or gift everything that doesn’t serve you.
 Try to avoid replacing it for a few weeks even a month.
 If after that time, you need to, then replace it, but only then.